AgboolaAgbeniga/framez/scripts/README.md

 Or copy and paste the contents of `scripts/create-tables.sql` into your Supabase SQL editor.

+## Storage Bucket Setup

+**IMPORTANT**: You must set up Storage buckets and RLS policies before uploading files.
+This fixes the "new row violates row-level security policy" error.

+Run the storage setup script:

+1. Open your Supabase dashboard
+2. Go to SQL Editor
+3. Copy and paste the contents of `scripts/create-storage-policies.sql`
+4. Run the script

+This will:
+- Create three storage buckets: `avatars`, `posts`, and `messages`
+- Set up Row Level Security (RLS) policies to allow authenticated users to upload files
+- Configure public read access for avatars and posts
+- Set file size limits and allowed MIME types

+### Troubleshooting Storage Upload Errors

+If you get a "new row violates row-level security policy" error:
+1. Make sure you've run `create-storage-policies.sql`
+2. Verify the buckets exist in your Supabase dashboard (Storage → Buckets)
+3. Check that RLS is enabled on the `storage.objects` table
+4. Verify your user is authenticated (check `auth.uid()` is not null)
+5. If policies already exist, you may need to drop them first (see comments in the SQL file)

 ## Database Seeding Script

 This script populates your Supabase database with sample data for the Framez social media app.